nationalarchives/ds-caselaw-frontend-prototype/README.md

 For front end assets:

-In a _new terminal_ run these commands
+In a _new terminal_ run these commands:

-9. Install Gulp CLI globally with `npm install --global gulp-cli` (Note: you only need to do this once)
-10. Install Node dependencies with `npm install`
-11. Start Gulp (a run-through of tasks followed by a watch) with `npm start`
+* `npm install -g sass` will install Sass as a global dependency
+* `npm start` will kick off a Sass watch task

+## Iteration 1.3

+Introduces a home page

+### Recent judgments display

+* Variable content length suggests a single column layout is more app

+Questions:
+* How often are new judgments made
+* How much of a problem is it if people miss a recent judgment?

 ## Iteration 1.2